benrobby/style-based-gan-pytorch/README.md

 # Conditional Style-Based GAN in PyTorch

-Sample after < 24hours of training time on a single GPU (therefore only 32x32 and mediocre quality):
+Sample after less than 24hours of training time on a single GPU (therefore only 32x32 and mediocre quality):
 ![Sample of the conditional model trained on CelebaHQ.](demo.png)

 Each row contains ten images generated with the same of ten random noise inputs.